Decera/decera.github.io/index.md

 That's why decera spends its time (and assets) researching and contributing to disruptive web3 projects.

-Active within the Ethereum ecosystem since early 2016 and at the forefornt of decentralized finance.
+Active within the Ethereum ecosystem since early 2016 and at the forefront of decentralized finance.
 Currently on the following blockchains:
 - Ethereum (primarily)
 - Ethereum L2s like Arbitrum/Optimism/zksync etc.